 |County||New Listings||Active Listings||Pending Sales||Closings||Average Price||Median Price||Months of Inventory|

-Sellers should not be discouraged by looking at the increased inventory as competition either.
-There are many buyers out there who became tired of losing out to all cash, quick close offers and are eager to get back into the market.
+While the market appears to be shifting, there are many buyers out there who became tired of losing out to all cash, quick close offers and are eager to get back into the market.
 The NWMLS is currently reporting 1.44 months of inventory for the region to date in 2018.
 Months of inventory means how fast it would take all the current homes on the market to sell based on the average amount of time it has taken homes to sell over the past 12 months and assuming no more listings were added to the market.
 Industry experts say a balanced market will have 4-6 months of inventory.
 With as hot as a market as King County is, it fell below the regional average of inventory months at just 1.12.
 With buyers seeking close-by Snohomish County with more affordable pricing, it led the region with only 1.00 months of inventory in May.

 Overall I’m happy with where the market is heading right now.
 With inventory up (King county is definitely leading the way here compared to the region) and price growth looking to slow down some, this is shaping up to be a more equitable market between buyers and sellers and I’m excited to see what the rest of the summer has to bring.